ande-box/C4DashboardTool/README.md

 ## 📄 License

-Licensed for personal use.
-The application utilizes a secure, offline Hardware-Locked RSA licensing framework to ensure authorized usage.
+Free for personal use during the Beta period (valid until Jan 1, 2027).
+The application includes a secure licensing framework designed for authorized usage post-Beta.